Swapnil-Gandhi/Multiverse-Engine/README.md

 This will load the model and generate responses for each prompt in the specified text file, leveraging the Multiverse capabilities defined for the model.

+## ⚠️ Known Issues

+We are actively working on addressing the following known issues and areas for improvement:

+* [ ]  **KV Cache Eviction Enhancement:**: The eviction feature for KV cache management should be further improved to handle huge batch size requests more robustly and efficiently.
+* [ ]  **Excessive Model Splitting**: We are working to prevent crashes that may occur when the Multiverse model is split into an excessive number of partitions.

+If you encounter any other failure cases or unexpected behavior not listed above, please don't hesitate to open an issue on GitHub and provide us with the details.

 ## 📚 References

 The Multiverse Engine is built upon and extends the functionalities of the SGLang codebase.
 This project was developed based on **SGLang commit 357fb2d**.